 Regardless of whether we are talking about a game or a different product, bad localization can be a true disaster.
 Get a wrong cultural reference or break some taboos and you can offend the entire community.
 If you make mistakes and violate any legal terms or standards, you can risk your game not being published on the market.

-So yes, bad localization can be very risky and can break your entire game – both in terms of reputation and financially.
+So yes, bad localization can be very risky and can break your entire game – both in terms of reputation and finances.

 5. Do I really need game localization?

 Localization helps you to reach more potential ideal customers from your target audience.
-And the more audience you reach and convince to play, download, or buy your game, the higher are your sales, revenue, reputation, and player base.
+And the more audience you reach and convince to play, download, or buy your game, the higher your sales, revenue, reputation, and player base.

 So yes, if you want to have a game that reaches a global market and maximize its success, you need to localize the content of your game.

 6. Which localization languages should I choose?

 When expanding into the major gaming markets, the translation and localization teams group the most important languages into two categories:

 - EFIGS (English, French, Italian, German, and Spanish) – when you want to reach the USA, Latin America, Australia, and Europe